EnesKilicaslan/practicalReactComponents/README.md

 #### Incorrect memoization

 - in React, props.children is always a new reference.
 If a component with props.children is wrapped with memo, the memo will be meaningless and the component will be rendered in each render because its props will change every time.

+- Two ways of re-rendering is discussed so far,

+  1. calling setter function of useState and dispatch function of useReducer
+  2. parent component rendering

+  now third one appears as the following: 3. context api

+  let's assume hierarchy is as following:
+  Parent -> Child A -> Child B -> Child C, Parent provides context and Child C consumes.
+  When state of the parent compoenent changes all of the child components are rendered.
+However we can optimize it with React.memo or Same Element Referencing.
+We can memoize Child A or we can send Child A as props.children to the Parent component.
+This way, React will only render Parent and Child C when state of the Parent is changed.